enter-haken/book/priv/content/00-intro.md

 # introduction

-My name is Jan Frderik Hake.
+My name is Jan Frederik Hake.
 I am a software developer from Dortmund, Germany.
 This is my view of how software development craftsmanship should be.